Auto-Rig

 Click Add Corrective Driver

 Done!
-If necessary, you can use the 0 and 1 button above, to define when the shape key must start and end.
+If necessary, you can use the 0 and 1 button above, to define when the shape key must start and end, as the bone rotates.

 Tip